Spring Tablescape Ideas That Don’t Feel Too Pastel

 Bowls of lemons, sprigs of rosemary, or bundles of thyme add color, scent, and personality without feeling overly themed.
 Tuck herbs into napkin rings, scatter citrus along the runner, or mix both into your centerpiece for a subtle nod to spring.
 These accents feel bright and seasonal — but never pastel or overly “Easter.”

-These faux lemons and limes (Amazon, shown below) are such an easy way to add a bright, fresh pop to a spring tablescape without drifting into pastel territory.
-The mix of yellow lemons and green limes gives you a natural, zesty look, and the slightly textured surface keeps them from looking overly plastic or shiny.
-I love that the set includes 28 pieces, which makes it perfect for filling a bowl, scattering along a runner, or tucking into a centerpiece for a subtle citrus moment.
-They’re lightweight, realistic, and they keep their color beautifully — a great little accent when you want spring energy without florals.
+These faux lemons and limes from Amazon add a bright, fresh pop to spring tablescape ideas.
+They do it without drifting into pastel territory.
+The mix of yellow lemons and green limes creates a natural, zesty look.
+The slightly textured surface also keeps them from looking plastic or shiny.

 This sand‑beige pedestal bowl (Amazon, shown below) is such a gorgeous way to anchor a spring tablescape without introducing any pastel tones.
 The handcrafted resin has a smooth, modern finish that feels elevated but still relaxed, and the neutral color blends effortlessly with linens, greenery, and all your natural textures.
 I love that it’s lightweight yet durable, and the size is generous enough to hold citrus, decorative accents, or even serve as a simple centerpiece on its own.
 It has that clean, contemporary look that instantly pulls a table together.